Bruteforceman/student_software/README.md

 If you are working on a Linux machine, most of the course software should be natively compatible.

-Do note however that the course infrastructure is designed for Ubuntu 23.10.
-You may run into less issues, therefore, by developing on a VM with tools such as KVM or VMWare.
+Do note however that the course infrastructure was designed and tested for a clean install of Ubuntu 23.10.
+You may run into less issues by developing on a VM with tools such as KVM or VMWare.

 ## Part 2: Configure Your 6.106 VM

-Within your Ubuntu machine,
+Within your Linux machine,

 ### Configure GitHub credentials

+1. Check if an SSH key exists by running the following command.

+    ```
+    ls -al ~/.ssh
+    ```

+    If you find that `~/.ssh` does not exist or that no key (`id_ed25519.pub`) exists, continue to step 2.
+    Otherwise, skip to step 3.

+    **Note**: For users who already have SSH credentials on their local computers, OrbStack forwards your SSH-Agent to the VM.
+    In this case there is no need to create a new SSH key as it should already exist at `~/.ssh` within the VM.
+    Furthermore, if your local SSH key is already registered on GitHub, there is no need to add it a second time.

-1. Create an SSH key
+2. Create an SSH key

     ```
     ssh-keygen -t ed25519 -C "your_email@example.com"